netgroup-polito/CrownLabs/vms/VMguide.md

 ```

 **NOTES**:

 - Virtualbox uses, by default, disks in VDI format, which is the format supported by this script.
 Other tools are available to convert your images into VDI, or directly into the QCOW2 `raw` format, which is used in the next steps of our processing.
 - the above command assumes that the VM runs on a Linux host.
 If not, please transfer your image to a Linux machine and run the `convert-vm.sh` script from there.

 The script generates a folder called `docker-output` in the directory of the `vdi` image, which contains (1) the converted image in `qcow2` format and (2) a `Dockerfile`.
-Now build the Docker image with the following command:

 ### Create Docker and upload on Crown Team registry